1stPartners/1stPartners/index.md

-1. **From Keywords to Knowledge Graphs: The Evolution of SEO in the LLM Era**
+**1. From Keywords to Knowledge Graphs: The Evolution of SEO in the LLM Era**
 Author: Semantic Intelligence Department, 1st.Partners (led by CEO Denis Hoberg)

 **Introduction**